sample-usr/jukejoint/README.md

 3. @jukejoint/streamer (*koa backend with streaming*)

 ## DEV Setup
+You have to install the `ffmpeg` package for the server to be able to convert the song streams.
+If you have `homebrew` installed then simply run `brew install ffmpeg` and you are done.

 Run `yarn start` at the root of the repository.
 This will start all three packages in watch mode.